 So, while I am nothing short of passionately committed to caring for, loving, and

 providing my son with everything he needs and most of what he wants, I also am committed to caring for myself, too.
 Just because I'm a mom doesn't mean I need to say goodbye to every single thing I did, loved, and enjoyed during my pre-baby life.
 In fact, I enjoy this "kid-free" things on a pretty daily basis, because #momlife doesn't mean #nolife.
-I'm a working mom, which means every morning, Monday through Friday, I walk out my apartment door and leave my son behind.
+Go To Work I'm a working mom, which means every morning, Monday through Friday, I walk out my apartment door and leave my son behind.
 He stays with his dad (who is going to school) and I spent the majority of my day child-free, focusing on my career and not my son.

 I'm sure I'm supposed to feel bad about that, but I really don't.
 My work is not only giving me a sense of purpose and making me feel fulfilled in a way motherhood can't, it's also the reason why my son has a roof over his head, food in his stomach, toys to play with, clothes to wear, and the ability to go on adventures during the weekend.